nic-dgl104-winter-2024/rrj-Ting-Yu-Chen/README.md

     The documentation provided by the community for the Bloc is comprehensive.
 However, despite the presence of translation buttons on the official website, many translations remain unavailable.

+    **Where I would start:**

+    I would like to use this translations to learn essienal  bloc api.
+There is page about [Flutter Bloc Concepts](https://bloclibrary.dev/flutter-bloc-concepts) where lists all api, and I think this will be the page I would like to work on for translation.

   - fl_chart

     URL: https://github.com/imaNNeo/fl_chart/issues/1279